vburlbl/cleantalk-spam-protect/readme.txt

 = What about pingback, trackback spam? =
 Plugin by default pass not spam pingbacks/trackbacks (sender host clear at <a href="http://cleantalk.org/blacklists">blacklists IP</a> database) from third-party sites to the blog.
 If the pingback has more then 3 records in the blacklists and not relevant to the blog the pingback will be stopped by CleanTalk.

-= Why do I need one more anti-spam plugin? =
-1. The plugin is more effective than CAPTCHA because use several methods to stop spammers.
-1. This plugin stops spam bots automatically, plugin invisible for blog visitors and admins.
-1. CleanTalk automatically approves relevant, not spam comments.

 = Should I use another antispam plugins? =
-Use other antispam plugins not necessarily, because CleanTalk stops 100% of spam comments.
+Use other antispam plugins not necessarily, because CleanTalk stops up to 100% of spam bots.

 = The plugin WordPress MultiUser (WPMU or WordPress network) compatible? = The plugin is WordPress MultiUser (WPMU or WordPress network) compatible.
 Each blog in multisite environment has individual anitspam options for spam bots protection.

+== Other notes ==
+<a href="http://wordpress.org/support/plugin/cleantalk-spam-protect">Anti-spam by CleanTalk support forum</a> | <a href="http://wordpress.org/plugins/cleantalk-spam-protect/faq/">Plugin FAQ</a>

+= Troubleshooting Guide =
+If you're having trouble getting things to work after installing the plugin, here are a few things to check:

+1. If you haven't yet, please upgrade plugin to the latest version.
+1. If you have error '*** Forbidden.
+Enable JavaScript.
+Anti-spam service cleantalk.org. ***' please check JavaScript support in your browser and do JavaScript test at this page <a href="http://cleantalk.org/checkout-javascript-support">Check out JavaScript support</a>.
+1. If you have spam comments, signups or contacts please check the Access key at plugin settings.
+The key should be same as you can find in service <a href="https://cleantalk.org/my/">Control panel</a>.
+1. If you have spam contact emails after plugin installation, please check your plugin with list of supported contact forms (see section **Anti-spam protection**).

-= What about requirements? =
+= Requirements =
 WordPress 3.0 at least.
 PHP 4, 5 with CURL or file_get_contents() function and enabled 'allow_url_fopen' setting. <a href="http://cleantalk.org/register?platform=wordpress">Sign up</a> to get an Access key.

-= Has the plugin translations? =
+= Translations =
 * English
 * Russian (ru_RU)
-* Spain (es_ES) - thanks to Andrew Kurtis and <a href="http://www.webhostinghub.com/index-c.html?utm_expid=31925339-46.KEGZK8A6Q3yfZW0EUfEw5Q.1">WebHostingHub</a>
+* Spain (es_ES) - thanks to Andrew Kurtis and <a href="http://www.webhostinghub.com/index-c.html">WebHostingHub</a>

 == Changelog ==